cabeaulac/localstack-pro-gdc-bp1/README.md

 3. Clone this repos

-1. Create a file called `.env-gdc` in the root of this repo.
+1. Create a file called `.env-gdc-local` in the root of this repo.
 Put your Localstack Pro key in it like this

 ```shell
 export LOCALSTACK_API_KEY=YOUR_KEY_HERE